jsmorph/wasmi/example/README.md

 The current implementation prioritizes simplicity and clarity over performance, making it suitable for educational purposes and small-scale applications.
 For production systems with performance requirements, a resumable execution model would be preferable.

+#### Re "freeze/thaw"

+Wasmi has a primitve [freeze/thaw](https://docs.rs/wasmi/latest/wasmi/struct.ResumableInvocation.html) capability.
+This gear does _not_ support serialization, and it can't (as implemented) be used to restart WASM cleanly.
+However, maybe this gear could be helpful to deal wit host function execution trouble like timeouts.

 ## References

 1. https://en.wikipedia.org/wiki/Continuation-passing_style